rodrigonyam/shareandview/readme.md

-# 🎥 StreamVault
+# 🎥 Mallard

-StreamVault is a full-stack web application for **video storage, streaming, and community engagement**.
+Mallard is a full-stack web application for **video storage, streaming, and community engagement**.
 Users can create accounts, upload and share videos, subscribe to channels, like/share content, and support creators through donations.

 ---